privacyidea/simplesamlphp-module-privacyidea/README.md

 TiQR is currently not supported.

 ## Installation
 It is recommended to install this package using [composer](https://getcomposer.org/).
-In your saml root dir, execute the following command in a terminal:
+In your saml root dir, execute the following command in the terminal:

 `composer require privacyidea/simplesamlphp-module-privacyidea`